 Additionally, driving in unsafe driving conditions can also lead to an accident that might not otherwise occur in good weather.
 If you are going to be on the roads, make sure you can see and that the weather is appropriate to drive in.

 Proper vehicle maintenance is the responsibility of every owner.
-If you aren’t sure what you need to do or when, consult your owner’s manual.
+If you aren’t sure what you need to do or when to consult your owner’s manual.
 Keeping up on maintenance could not only prevent costly repairs, but it could prevent you from causing an accident.

 If you’ve been involved in a car accident in Charlotte, reach out to our team of attorneys to arrange a case evaluation.
 We will review the details of your accident and advise you of your legal options.
 Call today to schedule your appointment and discover more about your rights.